Welcome

 Leaving the road means risking your life

-Despite the global ban on anti-personnel mines and cluster munitions, there are many conflicts in which landmines and improvised explosive devices are still used – without any thought for the long-term humanitarian impact.
-Recently the use of cluster munitions has again increased, creating a lethal danger to the civilian population that often persists for many years after a conflict has ended.
+Despite the comprehensive bans contained in the Ottawa and Oslo Conventions, which have been signed by the large majority of UN member states, there are many conflicts in which landmines, cluster munitions and improvised explosive devices are still used – without any thought for the long-term humanitarian impact.
+The use of anti-personnel mines and cluster munitions in particular has grave consequences for the civilian population that often persist for many years after a conflict has ended.
 Explosive remnants of past or current armed conflicts continue to cause great suffering to people in some 60 countries around the world.

-In severely contaminated regions, a single step out of a secure area is a risk to life and limb.
-The fear of landmines, improvised explosive devices and explosive remnants of war has a long-lasting impact on the lives of entire communities.
+In severely contaminated regions, a single step out of a secure area is an incalculable risk.
+The fear of landmines, improvised explosive devices and unexploded ordnance has a long-lasting impact on the lives of entire communities.
 Often there is hardly any reliable information about where exactly danger may lurk.
-It is thus unfortunately only when accidents happen that the hidden danger is revealed, rendering it almost impossible to use land for agricultural purposes but also to engage in reconstruction and enable those who have fled to return.
+Unfortunately, it is thus only when accidents – like unintentionally triggered explosions – happen that the hidden danger is revealed, rendering it almost impossible to lead a day-to-day life free of danger or to cultivate land for food, but also to engage in reconstruction and enable those who have fled to return.

 Increased threat posed by improvised explosive devices

 In recent years, the threat posed by improvised explosive devices (IEDs) has risen dramatically.
-In particular, the areas that have been liberated from ISIS in Syria and Iraq, as well as large areas of Afghanistan, are highly contaminated with IEDs.
+In particular, the regions that have been liberated from ISIS in Syria and Iraq, as well as large areas of Afghanistan, are highly contaminated with IEDs.
 They may be hidden in a refrigerator, under rugs and chairs – or even in children’s toys.
-What appear to be harmless everyday items have in fact been turned into deadly booby traps.
+What appear to be harmless everyday items become deadly booby-traps.

-The increasing use of mines, cluster munitions and IEDs in residential areas and targeting the civilian population is a particularly perfidious strategy.
-This does not just result in a large number of civilian victims but also poses a threat to humanitarian workers, often preventing humanitarian assistance from getting to where it is urgently needed.
+The targeted use of mines, cluster munitions and IEDs in residential areas and against the civilian population is a particularly perfidious strategy.
+This does not just result in a large number of civilian victims but also poses a threat to humanitarian aid workers, often preventing humanitarian assistance from getting to where it is needed.
 Clearance of mines, ERW and IEDs is therefore an important prerequisite for the delivery of humanitarian assistance.

 International law against landmines and cluster munitions